 The Six-Month Remodel: An Airy Flat in Nice Gets a New Lease on Life

-Our London-based friend Helen Cathcart sent us photos recently of her newly renovated flat in Nice, which she restored in six short months and now rents out on Airbnb (follow her Instagram feed at @25RuePaganini).
+Our London-based friend Helen Cathcart sent us photos a while back of her renovated flat in Nice, which she restored in six short months and now rents out (follow her Instagram feed at @25RuePaganini).
 Here’s how it came about:

 “I have a good friend who lives in Nice,” Helen says.
 “She’s renovated a couple of properties there, and I had an epiphany when I first walked into her house.
 She was living the dream and why not!
 She and her husband had left London and were living in this beautiful house on the Cote d’Azur, while all our friends in London were trying to buy a property that they couldn’t afford, which meant they ended up living in a house or apartment they didn’t like in an area they didn’t want to be in.